 Cannabis can help those with muscular dystrophy to manage the pain and involuntary muscle tightness commonly associated with the disease.

-Two major cannabinoids found in cannabis, tetrahydrocannabinol (THC) and cannabidiol (CBD), effectively lower pain because they activate the two main cannabinoid receptors (CB1 and CB2) of the endocannabinoid system within the body.
+Cannabinoids found in cannabis effectively lower pain because they activate the two main cannabinoid receptors (CB1 and CB2) of the endocannabinoid system within the body.
 These receptors regulate the release of neurotransmitter and central nervous system immune cells to manage pain levels (Woodhams, Sagar, Burston & Chapman, 2015).
 Cannabis has even been found to significantly improve neuropathic pain in patients who had previously attempted to treat their discomfort with more conventional methods (Wilsey, et al., 2013).
-One study found that smoking cannabis three times daily for five days reduced the intensity of chronic pain and improved sleep (Ware, et al., 2010).

 Along with pain, muscle spasm (involuntary muscle tightness) is the most common reason that medical cannabis is recommended and prescribed by medical professionals (Borgelt, Franson, Nussbaum & Wang, 2013).
 Evidence suggests that, like pain, cannabinoid-induced reductions in muscle tremors and spasticity are due to the activation of the CB1 and CB2 receptors (Pertwee, 2002).
-Studies have demonstrated that medical cannabis offers significant improvements in muscle spasticity, both in mice trials and in human subjects (Borgelt, Franson, Nussbaum & Wang, 2013) (Baker, et al., 2000).
+Studies have demonstrated that medical cannabis offers significant improvements in muscle spasticity, both in mice trials and in human subjects (Borgelt, Franson, Nussbaum & Wang, 2013).

 States That Have Approved Medical Marijuana for Muscular Dystrophy

 A number of other states, however, will consider allowing medical marijuana to be used for the treatment of muscular dystrophy with the recommendation of a physician.
 These states include: California (any debilitating illness where the medical use of marijuana has been recommended by a physician), Connecticut (other medical conditions may be approved by the Department of Consumer Protection), Massachusetts (other conditions as determined in writing by a qualifying patient’s physician), Nevada (other conditions subject to approval), Oregon (other conditions subject to approval), Rhode Island (other conditions subject to approval), and Washington (any “terminal or debilitating condition”).